Azure enterprise scaffold: Prescriptive subscription governance

 Resource tags are tightly aligned with naming standards.
 As resources are added to subscriptions, it becomes increasingly important to logically categorize them for billing, management, and operational purposes.
 For more information, see Use tags to organize your Azure resources.

 Tags can contain personal information and may fall under the regulations of GDPR.
 Plan for management of your tags carefully.
 If you're looking for general information about GDPR, see the GDPR section of the Service Trust Portal.

 Tags are used in many ways beyond billing and management.
 They are often used as part of automation (see later section).
 This can cause conflicts if not considered up front.
-The recommended practice is to identify all the common tags at the enterprise level (such as ApplicationOwner and CostCenter) and apply them consistently when deploying resources using automation.
+The best practice is to identify all the common tags at the enterprise level (such as ApplicationOwner and CostCenter) and apply them consistently when deploying resources using automation.